vipulnaik/diet-exercise-health/notes/2023-activity-tracker.md

 having entered the
 trackway](https://abc7news.com/bart-delay-person-walking-tube-police-activity/14120051/),
-I took BART to 16th Street Mission, had dinner at Kitava, and then headed back home taking BARt from 16th Street Mission to Ashby.
+I took BART to 16th Street Mission, had dinner at Kitava, and then headed back home taking BART from 16th Street Mission to Ashby.

 ## Thursday November 30